10 Best Work Boots for Safety and Comfort in 2023 (Reviews)

 And another bonus?
 They’re cheap as chips.

 I’ve owned plenty of Apache products, including their work trousers.
-I can hand on heart say that their stuff is cheap, but it rivals the very best in the business.
+I can, hand on heart, say that their stuff is cheap, but it rivals the very best in the business.

 If you’re looking for hardwearing work boots, CAT has got you covered.

-Typically, their boots tend to be suited to muddy site work (groundworkers etc) and those looking for extra ankle support (the CAT Holton boots for instance).
+Typically, their boots tend to be suited to muddy site work (groundworkers, etc) and those looking for extra ankle support (the CAT Holton boots, for instance).

-Probably better known for their tools, but the workwear coming out of the DeWalt factory is some of the best.
+They’re better known for their tools, but the workwear coming out of the DeWalt factory is some of the best.

+That said, Dickies aren’t quite as comfortable as some of the other brands we’ve listed here.
+Of course, the compromise on comfort does have an upside — cost.
 Dickies tend to offer work boots at the lower end of other workwear brands.

-And, Dr Martens is exactly that.
-The company was formed back in 1901 in Northampton and have since added work safety boots to their product line up.
+We’re a huge fan of specialist companies, and Dr. Martens is exactly that.
+The company was formed back in 1901 in Northampton and has since added work safety boots to their product lineup.

-Their boots tend to sit in the higher end in terms of budget, and the focus here is on design and comfort.
-If you’re looking for the cheapest work boots possible, these are probably not going to be the right brand for you.
+Their boots are priced higher than average, and the focus here is on design and comfort.
+If you’re looking for the cheapest work boots possible, Dr. Martens are probably not the right brand for you.